US STOCKS-Futures sharply lower as shutdown appears more likely

 NEW YORK, Sept 30 (Reuters) - U.S. stock index futures fell on Monday as a last-minute deal to resolve a budget battle in Washington appeared less likely, increasing the chances of a government shutdown.

-A deal could be reached before the government’s fiscal year ends at midnight on Monday.
-However, the unanimous passage of a bill to continue paying U.S. soldiers in the event the government runs out of money was viewed as a sign that there would be no agreement between Republicans, who hold a majority in the House, and the Democrats, who control the White House and Senate.
+* While a deal could be reached before the government’s fiscal year ends at midnight on Monday, the unanimous passage of a bill to continue paying U.S. soldiers in the event the government runs out of money was viewed as a sign that there would be no agreement between Republicans, who hold a majority in the House, and the Democrats, who control the White House and Senate.

-Essentially all market sectors could see a reaction, with industries tied to the pace of economic growth - including energy and banking - seeing outsized impact.
-Even utilities, which are considered a defensive group, may see steep moves if a shutdown affects interest rates.
+* Many government employees will be furloughed by the absence of a deal, and the Labor Department will not issue its monthly employment report scheduled for next Friday.

-“Dysfunction creates a climate of risk that’s agnostic of sector or index; we’ll have a pretty broad selloff that’s fairly equal across the market,” said Art Hogan, managing director at Lazard Capital Markets in New York.
-“The market is not going to react positively in the near term or over any period where we do see a shutdown.”
+* Essentially all market sectors could see a reaction, with industries tied to the pace of economic growth - including energy and banking - seeing outsized impacts.
+Even utilities, which are considered a defensive group, may see steep moves if a shutdown impacts interest rates.

-Wall Street has managed to weather similar incidents in the past.
+* Historically, Wall Street has managed to weather similar incidents.
 During the federal government shutdown from Dec.
 15, 1995, to Jan.
 6, 1996, the S&P 500 added 0.1 percent.
 During the Nov.
 13 to Nov.
-19, 1995 shutdown, the benchmark index rose 1.3 percent, according to data by Jason Goepfert, president of SentimenTrader.com.
+19, 1995, shutdown, the benchmark index rose 1.3 percent, according to data by Jason Goepfert, president of SentimenTrader.com.